Rudresh-Dhulapkar/Rudresh-Dhulapkar/README.md

 </h1>

 ## Hey! 👋
-I'm Rudresh, a 21 years old Student.
+I'm Rudresh, a 21-year-old Student.
+Currently Studying at Goa College of Engineering in the field of Information Technology.

 ## Skills
 - Programming: Java, C/C++, Python